jstaffans/jstaffans.github.io/content/posts/2016-11-05-backfills.markdown

 ### What are backfills?

 The architecture of a Kinesis-based event pipeline is pretty simple.
-Events are sent to Kinesis from various clients and later processed by several worker components performing various tasks - in my case, backups, machine learning and persisting events to Redshift.
-A nice thing about Kinesis is that events are available for 24 hours after being sent, which means that when a worker crashes, it can be re-started and no events will be lost - as long as the downtime wasn't longer than the Kinesis 24 hour horizon.
-The worker will simply pick up the stream where it left off - a nice feature of the Amazon Kinesis Client Library!
+Events are sent to Kinesis from various clients and later processed by several worker components performing various tasks — in my case, backups, machine learning and persisting events to Redshift.
+A nice thing about Kinesis is that events are available for 24 hours after being sent, which means that when a worker crashes, it can be re-started and no events will be lost, as long as the downtime wasn't longer than the Kinesis 24 hour horizon.
+The worker will simply pick up the stream where it left off — a nice feature of the Amazon Kinesis Client Library!

 But of course, due to various reasons, it might happen that a worker is offline for more than 24 hours.
 Or you may notice a bug in the implementation of a worker which means that the results it has painstakingly refined from the event stream are wrong and need to be re-calculated.

 If we take the case of a buggy worker implementation, after the problem has been fixed, the worker now needs to be let loose on all old events and perform a re-calculation.
-The source of the old events are your event backups - Amazon provides a nice way to dump events from Kinesis to S3 via Kinesis Firehose, which is what we are using for backing up all Kinesis events, but there are other backup possibilities as well.
+The source of the old events are your event backups — Amazon provides a nice way to dump events from Kinesis to S3 via Kinesis Firehose, which is what we are using for backing up all Kinesis events, but there are other backup possibilities as well.

 ### Batch or online?